These general policies may be

 - Scholarship awards are made possible through generous gifts from donors, many of whom are SUNY Oneonta alumni.
 The college encourages students who have benefited from the generosity of others to make a similar investment when they are in a financial position to do so.
 Recipients will be provided with information regarding the donor for the purpose of sending a letter of appreciation through the Office of College Advancement.
 It is the expectation of the College at Oneonta Foundation that recipients write letters of appreciation to donors.

-- Many scholarships are automatically renewable for a period of time
+- Many scholarships are automatically renewable, extended to successive future semesters, for a period of time

-- Filing of a diploma application will confirm a student’s graduation term and determine renewability.
+- Filing of a diploma application will confirm a student’s graduation term and result in cancellation of any future scholarship awards.

 Loss of Eligibility/ Appeals